-Mario Lopez Responds To ‘Saved By The Bell’ Co-Star Dustin Diamond’s Stage 4 Cancer Diagnosis
+Mario Lopez Responds To 'Saved By The Bell' Co-Star Dustin Diamond's Stage 4 Cancer Diagnosis

 "I'm so glad that you remain a dear person in his life and he in yours.
 May peace be with him in his battle.
 But, I'm glad that he has some riders!
 Oh yeah, fans like me as well.
 God bless him," penned a second fan.

-It was announced by TMZ that Diamond was diagnosed with the disease and that he was undergoing chemotherapy.
-His representative told the news outlet that the actor had cancer throughout his body and was undergoing his first round of drug therapy that uses powerful chemicals to kill fast-growing cells.
+It was announced by TMZ that Diamond was diagnosed with the disease and was undergoing chemotherapy.
+His representative told the news outlet that the actor had cancer throughout his body and was going through his first round of drug therapy that uses powerful chemicals to kill fast-growing cells.

 The rep said in a statement to Entertainment Weekly that Dustin would be in the hospital at least another week.